Epikem/vocabo/README.md

 - typescript

 ### server
+- aws lambda
-- elasticsearch
+- aws cloudformation
 - express

-## getting started
+## getting started (obsolete.
+TODO: update this)

 To run this project, go client or server folder then install packages with `yarn` or `npm install` command.
 On server, use `yarn dev` or `npm run dev` command to start watch.